Bloodied store manager describes life in the age of COVID-19

-But in retrospect she says, perhaps she should have seen it coming.
+But in retrospect she said, perhaps she should have seen it coming.

 “Now it’s just daily, sometimes back to back to back,” she said.